luwes/template-extensions/README.md

 This might come as a surprise but most hydration implementations require your markup twice.
 One with the expressions filled in and the other without.

+One of the goals of `AssignedTemplateInstance` is to not have this duplicate code but this functionality is under active development.
+It will require a new format that only defines the dynamic expressions much like you would manually query each SSR'd element that requires dynamicism and add DOM parts to it.

 Note that assigning a template instance to an existing element is only concerned about the structure and content leading up to the expressions.
 In the example below it's fine to skip the static text content of the paragraph in the template.

 ```html
 <div id="root">